-&lt;sup>1There is evidence that people also care about social norms like fairness independently of the approval or disapproval they get by conforming to or violating them, but for parsimony our model will not attempt to capture this kind of social preference.
+&lt;sup>1 There is evidence that people also care about social norms like fairness independently of the approval or disapproval they get by conforming to or violating them, but for parsimony our model will not attempt to capture this kind of social preference.

-&lt;sup>2Benabou and Tirole (2006) recognize that self-image can matter as much as social image.
-Our focus on social image is just for simplicity, and we expect that self-image concerns could play the same role in our model as social image concerns.
+&lt;sup>2 Benabou and Tirole (2006) recognize that self-image can matter as much as social image.
+The omission of self-image concerns from our model is solely for simplicity.